These are some of the adorable baby hedgehogs that we have had the pleasure of raising over the years.

 At this stage they are considered toddlers and they look like miniature versions of the adults! |

-These two little hoglets are 5 week old litter mates.
 The one on the left is a Cinnacot and his sibling on the right is an Apricot.
 At this age, they are beginning to drink from a water bottle and run on their mother’s Whisper Wheel! |

 |